open-contracting/yapw/docs/index.rst

    consumer = Client(url="amqp://user:pass@127.0.0.1", exchange="myexchange", prefetch_count=5)
-   consumer.consume(callback, queue="messages", decorator=rescue)
+   consumer.consume(callback, queue="messages", decorator=discard)

 The ``decorator`` keyword argument controls how the message is acknowledged if an unexpected error occurs.
 See the :doc:`available decorators<api/decorators>`.

 yapw implements a pattern whereby the consumer declares and binds a queue.
 The queue's name and binding key are the same, and are namespaced by the exchange name.

-The :func:`~pika.methods.ack` and :func:`~pika.methods.nack` methods are safe to call from the consumer callback, and log an error if the connection or channel isn't open.
+The :func:`~pika.methods.ack`, :func:`~pika.methods.nack` and  :func:`~pika.methods.publish` methods are safe to call from the consumer callback.
+They log an error if the connection or channel isn't open.

 Copyright (c) 2021 Open Contracting Partnership, released under the BSD license